 Brooks has also fostered strong relationships within the digital run communities by collaborating with fitness apps such as Strava and Joyrun.
 Brooks became the first title sponsor of Strava’s Global 5K Monthly Challenge, attracting 3.1 million participants and growing its Brooks Run Club on Strava by 71.6%.
 The partnership with Joyrun, boasting 128 million users, extends Brooks’ reach and audience engagement throughout China.

 As 2023 draws to a close, Brooks Running has demonstrated its resilience and innovation in the competitive athletic footwear industry.
 With a strong lineup of products, impressive market share, and expanding international presence, the brand is well-positioned for continued success in 2024 and beyond.
 Brooks’ dedication to athletes, the running community, and its customers has solidified its reputation as a leader in the global running industry.

-© 2019 David Mazor
+© 2023 David Mazor

 Disclosure: David Mazor is a freelance writer focusing on Berkshire Hathaway.
-The author is long in Berkshire Hathaway, and this article is not a recommendation on whether to buy or sell the stock.
+The author is long in Berkshire Hathaway, and this article is not a recommendation on whether to buy or sell a stock.
 The information contained in this article should not be construed as personalized or individualized investment advice.
 Past performance is no guarantee of future results.